Janolan/x250-hackintosh/README.md

 - `VGA` (use miniDP instead)
 - `Battery indicator` (it goes down to 7% when one of the batteries is empty and then just stays there and doesn't show the status of the second battery)

+What will never work:
+- `Wifi/Bluetooth` WITHOUT replacing the existing Wifi Card (I use a dirt cheap USB Wifi Dongle, like the TP-Link WN725N, or instead replace the Wifi Card with a Dell DW1560/Broadcom BCM94352Z)

 ## Overview

 - I included parts and combined a few other guides to make this.
 Credit for those guides is given to their respective owners.